Why having a source of income can boost your travel enjoyment.

 4) You can move about from place to place

-Flexibility is definitely the name of the game when you’re a remote worker and, if you also happen to have itchy feet, writing and travelling will suit you to a tee!
+Flexibility is definitely the name of the game when you’re a remote worker.
+And, if you also happen to have itchy feet, writing and travelling will suit you to a tee!
 Once you feel that you’ve got all that you can from one particular place, just get up, brush the sand from your feet and go catch that plane!
-You can move about within the country itself, visiting rural and urban areas and getting a better feel of the nation – or, if you’re the type who wants to see volumes, change countries altogether.
-And don’t forget not to waste your time in transit – make sure all your devices are fully charged and punch in a few pages while on your way to the next fabulous destination.
+You can move about within the country itself, visiting rural and urban areas and getting a better feel of the nation.
+Or, if you’re the type who wants to see volumes, change countries altogether.
+And don’t forget not to waste your time in transit.
+Make sure all your devices are fully charged and punch in a few pages while on your way to the next fabulous destination.

 5) You can get inspired by totally immersing yourself in the local culture

 There’s nothing quite like throwing yourself body and soul into a new country, breathing in new and exciting air, and immersing yourself deep into the vibrant beat of a different culture.
 Having the opportunity to see with your eyes and feel with your hands is an experience no Google search can match, no matter how thorough.
 How else could you write about the chaotic array of life and colour in the souq at Marrakech, or describe quite accurately the uniqueness of the taste of escargot as it slips delicately down your throat in some quaint French restaurant?
 Both are experiences you could have missed out on had you simply been on holiday, either due to time or monetary restraints.
+Work and travel enable you to experience the places you visit to the fullest.

 6) You can inspire others